huggingface/transformers/examples/sustainlp/README.md

                         --log_energy_consumption
 ```

+This script also provides an example of how to use the ``experiment_impact_tracker`` library that will be used to measure energy consumption for the SustaiNLP 2020 shared task.
-Using the ``--log_energy_consumption`` option will invoke the ``experiment_impact_tracker`` library to track energy usage throughout the running of the script.
+Using the ``--log_energy_consumption`` option will call the library to track energy usage throughout the running of the script.
 The library will produce a directory `${out_dir}/impacttracker/` to log the data.
-The script `examples/sustainlp/compute_efficiency_info.py` will extract
+The script `examples/sustainlp/compute_efficiency_info.py` will extract the relevant energy consumption metrics.

-## Extending this script

-- formatting tasks: WiC; COPA
-- span classification architecture for new models: WiC, WSC
+The `total_power` metric will be used to compare submissions to the SustaiNLP 2020 shared task.